Pan-seared Apples, Chanterelles, Hazelnuts and Pancetta

 Serves: 6 to 8

-This dish is gloriously redolent of crisp autumnal days.
-The silky texture of the apples counterpoints the earthy golden chanterelles and chewy cranberries deliciously.
-And tart-sweet apple cider glaze should be a must-have in any cook's fall repertoire!
+The silky texture of the apples counterpoints the earthy chanterelles and chewy cranberries.
+The tart-sweet apple cider glaze should be a must-have in any cook's seasonal repertoire.

 - 2 cups apple cider Add to list